 8. The toilets are different

-If you’ve never seen an earth toilet, prepare to be a bit surprised.
-Outside of your hotel, these are quite common, and are essentially a hole in the ground that you crouch over.
-Make sure to bring your own toilet paper and hand sanitizer, as many facilities don’t have adequate hygienic supplies.
+If you’ve never seen a squat-style toilet before, prepare to be a bit surprised.
+Outside of your hotel, these are quite common, and are essentially a hole in the ground or porcelain bowl that you crouch over.
+Make sure to bring your own toilet paper and hand sanitizer, as many facilities don’t offer hygienic supplies.

 9. Safety is practically a non-issue

 Many worry that when traveling outside of the culture they know and understand, they’re unsafe.
 This mostly stems from a fear of the unknown, especially when it comes to traveling in China.
-Luckily, you likely won’t even have to worry about pickpockets.
-Violent crime is not as big of an issue in China’s big cities as it is in the United States.
+Unlike the warnings you often hear when traveling to European cities, there isn’t as much anxiety about pickpockets in China.
+Violent crime is not as big of an issue in China’s big cities as it is in the U.S.

 10. Err on the side of acting conservative